Ana K. Spalding: Legacy and impact

 Spalding founded the Adrienne Arsht Community-Based Resilience Solutions Initiative, which researches in resilience of both the environment and the surrounding communities to climate change, with the ultimate goal of globally easing stress and conflict stemming from climate change.

 Additionally, Spalding is a part of the Smithsonian Tropical Research Institute (STRI), being the first marine researcher to join out of a total of 40 scientists on staff.
 The STRI manages several educational outreach programs, and collaborates with policy makers to influence policies and legislation related to climate change.

 In 2021, Spalding and 23 other women scientists published an article in PLOS Biology calling for a change to create a more equitable, diverse and inclusive academic culture, after Nature Communications published an article stating it's better for women in science to be mentored by men than women.
 Spalding and the paper's authors promote a "multidimensional" mode of understanding the mentor–protégé relationship, stressing that narrow, citation-oriented views of scientific impact disadvantage marginalized groups.

+In their 2024 research article, Spalding, along with 3 other authors, examined how participatory science methods, which are commonly used in Marine Protected Area (MPA) engagement, do not challenge pre-existing power dynamics that are fundamental to top-down governance embedded in colonialism.
+The authors found that MPA practitioners should emphasize power-sharing, active collaboration and partnership to achieve more equitable outcomes.